Alluxio/alluxio/docs/en/api/FUSE-API.md

 By default, Alluxio Fuse mount point can only be accessed by the user mounting the Alluxio namespace to the local filesystem.

-If you want to allow other users or allow root to access the mounted folder, you can add the following line to the file `/etc/fuse.conf`:
+For Linux, add the following line to file `/etc/fuse.conf` to allow other users or allow root to access the mounted folder:

 ```
 user_allow_other